solo-system/solo-system.github.io/about.md

 * modular: broken units can be repaired and maintained
 * modifiable, tailorable, extensible - you can make changes to hardware and software to suit your needs

-Although the Solo has been in use for a few years, it remans under active development to keep up with new hardware and software.
+Although the Solo has been in use for a few years, it remains under active development to keep up with new hardware and software.

 ### Feedback, questions, help and contributing